Community Medical Services Mesa

 Community Medical Services Mesa - Mesa, AZ

 Community Medical Services Mesa is an addiction treatment center located at 6116 East Arbor Avenue, Building 1 Suite 104 in the 85206 zip code in Mesa, AZ.
 It is operated by a private for-profit organization.
-Community Medical Services Mesa provides suboxone prescription, methadone maintenance and naltrexone administration.
-Some of the treatment approaches used by Community Medical Services Mesa include substance use counseling approach, motivational incentives and motivational interviewing.
-Community Medical Services Mesa provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient heroin services and regular outpatient heroin treatment.
+Community Medical Services Mesa provides buprenorphine maintenance, administers naltrexone and suboxone prescription.
+Some of the treatment approaches used by Community Medical Services Mesa include brief intervention, trauma counseling and motivational interviewing.
+Community Medical Services Mesa provides outpatient methadone/buprenorphine/naltrexone treatment, regular outpatient heroin treatment and outpatient heroin services.
 It also provides residential treatment for heroin use.

 Address: 6116 East Arbor Avenue, Building 1 Suite 104, Mesa, AZ 85206